nchucvml/MFADNet/readme.md

 This is the website reserved for MFADNet released code.

-The paper is published in IEEE Journal of Translational Engineering in Health and Medicin, 2023
+The paper is published in IEEE Journal of Translational Engineering in Health and Medicine, 2023

 https://ieeexplore.ieee.org/document/10153581